fortuno-repos/fortuno-docs/docs/tutorials/quickstart.rst

   Their initialization (set-up) and finalization (tear-down) is customizable and they might provide data for the test cases and test suites they contain.

-* **Test apps**: driver programs responsible for setting up and tearing down the test suites and running the tests.
+* **Test apps**: Driver programs responsible for setting up and tearing down the test suites and running the tests.

 Depending, whether the routines you test are serial (eventually with OpenMP-parallelization),